 An LL.M. degree from the University of Houston Law Center is recognized worldwide as a mark of high achievement – and Foreign Scholars program has included lawyers from all corners of the world, including Europe, Latin America, Africa and Asia.

 Students in the Foreign Scholars LL.M.
 Program work closely with their faculty advisor to design a general course of study that touches on multiple subject areas or build a curriculum around the student’s specific interests.
-Students admitted to the Foreign Scholars Program also have the option of earning a certificate of specialization in Energy, Environment and Natural Resources Law; IPIL; Health Law; International Law; or Tax.

 For most of their Law Center coursework, Foreign Scholars attend classes with J.D. and LL.M. students who were schooled in the United States.
 The diversity of our classrooms enhances the learning environment and fosters opportunities for Foreign Scholars to collaborate and network with fellow LL.M. students.